eclipse-archived/ceylon-lang.org/documentation/1.1/reference/statement/for.md

-A `for` statement accepts an expression of type [`Iterable`](#{site.urls.apidoc_1_1}/Iterable.type.html), which is evaluated to produce and iterable object, and in _iteration variable_.
+A `for` statement accepts an expression of type [`Iterable`](#{site.urls.apidoc_1_1}/Iterable.type.html), which is evaluated to produce an `Iterable` object.

 The `for` block is executed repeatedly, with the iteration variable taking the value of each successive item produced by an `Iterator` obtained from the iterable object.
-Iteration of the loop terminated when the `Iterator` is exhausted or an [early exit](#early_exit) occurs.
+Iteration of the loop terminated when the `Iterator` produces `finished` or an [early exit](#early_exit) occurs.

 If an early exit does not terminate iteration of the loop, the `else` block is